CSUEB-CS351/Second-Rails/Instructions.md

 6. `docker-compose up -d` start our docker image
 7. `docker-compose run app rails new . --force --database=mysql` generate all the base rails application files.
 8. replaced the `config/database.yml` with `SavedFiles/database.yml`
+9. Install the new rails gems buy running `docker-compose run app bundle install`
-9. `docker-compose run app bin/rails db:create` to create the database
+10. `docker-compose run app bin/rails db:create` to create the database
-10. `docker exec -it cs351Rails bash` enter the docker image
+11. `docker exec -it cs351Rails2 bash` enter the docker image
-11. Create a new Homepage and About Us page:
+12. Create a new Homepage and Why travel with us page:
     1. `rails generate controller welcome index why` will create a welcome controller with 2 methods index and about, as well as the views to go with them.
     2. Open the `config/routes.rb` file to see two new routes have been added `get 'welcome/index'` and `get 'welcome/why'`
     3. In a browser open `http://localhost:3001/welcome/index` to see the index page. `